 Céline and Jesse stand alongside (and then walk past) the Schützenhaus at Obere Donaustraße 26.
-The famous architect, Otto Wagner, designed the building, which should have been a water regulation facility but never entered operation.
+Otto Wagner (mentioned earlier) also designed this building, which should have been a water regulation facility but never entered operation.
 Now it’s a restaurant:

 Our American and French pair would have needed to walk a long way along the Donaukanal to eventually get close to the next stop on the location tour.

 The graffitti-covered club is in the Arena Wien at Baumgasse 80 (best reached with the U3 subway: get off at Erdberg).